Items 1-12 of 59

 Recreate the conditions of the rainforest

-Swell offers a brilliant collection of reptile humidity equipment to ensure that your reptile, amphibian or invertebrate has the right environment to thrive.
-In our collection, you will find leading brands such as Exo Terra, Komodo and MistKing, to help you simulate the humidity found in tropical climates.
+Swell offers a brilliant collection of reptile humidity equipment to ensure that your reptile, amphibian or invertebrate has the proper humidity levels to thrive.
+In our collection, you will find leading brands such as Exo Terra, Komodo and MistKing, to help you simulate the humidity levels found in tropical climates.

 What is reptile humidity?

-Humidity is the presence of water within the air, it’s generally measured in percentage and the average humidity in Britain is between 40% and 60%.
-However, many reptiles, amphibians and invertebrates come from rainforests and tropical climates, where the humidity can be between 75% and 90%.
+Humidity is the presence of water vapour within the air, it’s generally measured in percentage and the average humidity in Britain is between 40% and 60%.
+However, many reptiles, amphibians and invertebrates come from rainforests and tropical climates, where the humidity levels can be between 75% and 90%.
 This means that many of the animals have evolved to be more comfortable at high humidity and may even use high humidity to their advantage - for example, many frogs will intake water by intaking humid air through their skin.
+Therefore, to ensure your exotic animal is happy and comfortable you will need to maintain humidity.
+The good news is that lots of things can help increase humidity levels, including a water bowl, water dish or misting system.

 Why should I buy reptile humidity?

 Reptile humidity products help to raise the humidity within a terrarium or vivarium.
-Misters, foggers and drippers help add humidity while analogue and digital hygrometers measure the humidity level in your terrarium or vivarium so you can ensure that it’s at the optimum.
+Misters, foggers and drippers help add humidity while analogue and digital hygrometers measure the humidity level in your terrarium or vivarium so you can ensure that it’s at the proper humidity level.
 By doing this you can ensure your pets are happy, healthy and comfortable.
+This is a key aspect of keeping tropical reptiles and will help them to develop stronger and happier.
+Some reptiles require incredibly dry enclosures and may need equipment to lower humidity, especially if you are running a desert reptile enclosure.

 What are the main types of reptile humidity?